-Worksheet: Facilitating a Session on Chastity for Youth (Ages 15-18)
+Worksheet: Facilitating a Session on Chastity for Junior Youth (Ages 11-14)

-Assignment: A Spiritual Assembly has asked you to plan and facilitate a session with the Bahá'í youth in your community to help them understand how to practice chastity with their classmates, friends, and in relationships.
+Assignment: A Spiritual Assembly has asked you to plan and facilitate a session with a junior youth group in your community to help them understand how to practice chastity with their classmates, friends, and in relationships.
 The form below will guide you with part of the process, but feel free to be creative beyond this structure.

-Quotations to Use: (Indicate the first few words, or just put stars next to the quotations in the handout) Key Points to Share: Methods and Activities for Group Learning: What Else to Consider?:
+Quotations to Use: (Indicate the first few words, or just put stars next to the quotations in the handout)

+Key Points to Share:

+Methods and Activities for Group Learning:

+What Else to Consider?:

-8 - Making Excellent Choices
+7 - Making Excellent Choices